semlanghi/cosqa/README.md

 This application allows to perform consistency-aware query answering through three implementations (NCOSQAGraph, NCOSQAList, and KCOSQA classes) realized on top of Kafka Streams.
 A fourth implementation without consistency awareness (NI classes) is included in the repo.
-A streaming-adapted, database Baseline implementation is located in [this](https://github.com/semlanghi/INCA/tree/master) forked repository.
+A streaming-adapted, database Baseline implementation is located in [this](https://anonymous.4open.science/r/INCA-39D4/) repository.

 ## Experiments
 The experiments were performed using Java 17.0.2 and built through Maven 3.8.1.